diguifi/Dude-TopDown/README.md

 If you use this code and want to redistribute it, it is distributed under GPL, so just leave the header and you are free to go!

 Thanks for your support.

+# Setting up

+Python version 2.7
+To be able to execute the Game, must have the 'PyGame' Library, and then, execute the 'Game.py' file.

+- Installing PyGame:
+    - Windows:
+        - open the cmd (windows+r -> cmd)
+        - navigate to your 'Python' folder (usually at C:/Python27) and than to the 'Scripts' folder.
+(Ex - cd C:/Python27/Scripts)
+        - execute the command 'pip install pygame'
+    - Linux:
+        - use your package manager to install 'pip' (Ex - 'sudo apt-get install pip')
+        - run 'pip install pygame'